Samuel Gompers: Poor health, death

+Legacy

 Gompers inspired later generations of labor leaders, such as George Meany, who paid tribute to Gompers as a European immigrant who pioneered a distinctly American brand of unionism.
 Reuben Soderstrom, president of the Illinois State Federation of Labor and the Illinois AFL-CIO from 1930 to 1970, cited his 1923 encounter with Gompers as particularly formative.
 Gompers chided Soderstrom after the latter expressed frustration with the slow pace of progress being made in a local strike, telling him "Young man, you know you can climb the highest mountain if you've got the patience to do it one step at a time."
 Reuben never forgot those words, stating decades later "that philosophy had a lot to do with guiding the activities I've been engaged in."

 His belief led to the development of procedures for collective bargaining and contracts between labor and management that remain in use today.
 In practice, AFL unions were important in industrial cities, where they formed a central labor office to coordinate the actions of different AFL unions.
 Issues of wages and hours were the usual causes of strikes, but many strikes were assertions of jurisdiction, so that the plumbers, for example, used strikes to ensure that all major construction projects in the city used union plumbers.
 In this goal they were ideally supported by all the other construction unions in the AFL fold.

 Gompers is the subject of statuary in several major American cities.
 A bronze monument honoring Gompers by the sculptor Robert Aitken is in Gompers Square on Massachusetts Avenue in Washington, D.C.
 On September 3, 2007, a life-size statue of Gompers was unveiled at Gompers Park, named after the labor leader in 1929, on the northwest side of Chicago.
 This is the first statue of a labor leader in Chicago.
 Local unions throughout Chicago donated their time and money to build the monument.
 A U.S. Navy destroyer tender was named for Gompers.
 The Samuel Gompers Houses, a public housing development on the Lower East Side of New York, is named in his honor.
-There are schools named for Gompers in Philadelphia, Madison, Wisconsin, San Diego, Phoenix, Arizona and The Bronx, New York, a school in Chicago renamed to Jesse Owens Community Elementary, and a school in Detroit.
+There are schools named for Gompers in Philadelphia, Madison, Wisconsin, Los Angeles, San Diego, Phoenix, Arizona and The Bronx, New York, a school in Chicago renamed to Jesse Owens Community Elementary, and a school in Detroit.

-On 27 January 1950, the centennial of Gompers’s birth, the U. S. Post Office Department issued a 3¢ commemorative postage stamp in the Famous Americans series with his picture.
+On January 27, 1950, the centennial of Gompers’s birth, the U. S. Post Office Department issued a 3¢ commemorative postage stamp in the Famous Americans series with his picture.
 Gompers enjoyed listening to the services of the Episcopal National Cathedral which memorialized him on a stained glass window.